 What did it take to earn your 3rd kyu?

 3rd kyu is the beginning of learning how to see and redirect force.
 Footwork and body position is crucial to learning how to control your opponent.
 There are 19 techniques to demonstrate this time and only through constant practice with different ukes will you be able to experience what a technique feels like and what it's supposed to do.
 In class, there are several students practicing for their 1st and 2nd kyu ranks, so I get exposed to some of their techniques, too.
 It took me a little longer than usual to achieve this rank because I had to learn Chiba Sensei's versions of the techniques.
-The injuries I've suffered to achieve this rank include a bruised heel, a bunion, a broken and chipped off toenail, and bending back my pinky finger for a second time on the same hand.
+The injuries I've suffered to achieve this rank include a bruised heel, a bunion, a broken and chipped off toenail, and bending back my pinky finger.

 What is it like preparing for 2nd kyu?

 The techniques for 2nd kyu demonstrate how to deal with forces much stronger than you.
 Precise movement, footwork, and technique are critical to take your opponent's balance in 2nd kyu techniques.
 It is also a time to start cleaning up all of your 5th kyu to 3rd kyu techniques elevating them to the level that is expected of a 2nd kyu.

 Who are your teachers?

 Aikikai of Philadelphia has a number of highly skilled aikido teachers and Sempais.
 Any of the teachers here could be Senseis of their own dojos, but they chose to be a part of this collective to honor their Sensei, the late Henry Smith.
 The dojo’s yudansha are highly regarded in the Aikido world for their advanced level of training and execution.
 I feel honored to be a part of this dojo and have them guide me.
 Many thanks to the many senior students for helping me prepare for my tests.